 Your attorney will also want to hire an expert to be present for the download of the electronic data contained in the EDR and any other electronic recording devices.
 This will help avoid downloading problems—intentional or inadvertent—that can result in destruction of evidence.
 Another option is for the attorney to enter into an agreement with the trucking company as to how, when, and where the information will be downloaded.
 If the trucking company refuses to turn over this information, your attorney will need to file an immediate lawsuit and request a temporary restraining order to stop the trucking company from destroying this evidence.

-If you or a family member were injured in a truck crash, Brauns Law may be able to help you recover the data from the truck’s black box and other important evidence to hold the negligent trucker and trucking company responsible for compensating you for your medical bills, lost wages, and pain and suffering.
+If you or a family member were injured in a truck crash, Brauns Law, PC may be able to help you recover the data from the truck’s black box and other important evidence to hold the negligent trucker and trucking company responsible for compensating you for your medical bills, lost wages, and pain and suffering.
 Start an online chat today to schedule your free, no-obligation consultation.

 - Who Are the Liable Parties If You’re Hurt in a Truck Crash